-IV.
+VI.
 CONCLUSION

 In this paper, we present a new architecture for virtual network authentication based on the use of smartcard as secure micro controllers, identification and authentication of all actors of the virtual environment are essential for network security.
+Our approach can be used in different security domain including Distributed Denial of Service attacks (DDos).

-A virtual environment can be a vector (source) of attacks.
-Our architecture can provide a trusted and highly secure environment.
+DDos attacks form domain to scope out our solution.
+In fact, their distribution and IP-spoofing methods of attackers make the trace-back of DDos and identification of hosts more difficult, in this case a virtual environment can be a vector (source) of attacks.
+Our architecture can provide a trusted and highly secure environment to avoid this kind of threat from inside of the virtual network.

 In addition, we should notice that only VNd can migrate from one physical node to another, the result is that a virtual node loses its network security policies and they should be reconfigured by the administrator.
-We thought that it will be more interesting and practical if we can perform network security policies migration with its related virtual node.
+We thought that it will be more interesting and practical if we can perform network security policies migration with its related virtual node, allowing this way a full dynamism for our virtual networks and we expect to adapt our architecture to realize this goal.